'I believe in Zlatan' - Ibrahimovic sets new personal best as Milan eye Scudetto run | Goal.com

 The Swedish star has found the net in nine successive starts in a top-five league for the first time in his two-decade-long career.

-Additionally, Ibrahimovic's 12-goal haul from his first eight games is the most for an AC Milan player since 1992-93, when Marco van Basten fired eight goals in as many games to the start the season.
+Additionally, Ibrahimovic's 12-goal haul from his first eight games is the most for a Milan player since 1992-93, when Marco van Basten fired eight goals in as many games to start the season.

 Milan currently sit atop Serie A, three points ahead of rivals Inter, who sit in second place.